shivams786/KernelBridge-Concurrent-Linux-Character-Device-Driver-/README.md

 ## 17. Interview Discussion Points

-Be ready to explain why user pointers require copy helpers, why the driver uses a mutex rather than a spinlock, how wait queues avoid busy waiting, what `poll` returns, why ioctl structures need ABI versioning, and how cleanup unwinds partial initialization.
+The useful discussion is not just "I wrote a driver."
+It is why the driver uses a mutex, why user pointers go through copy helpers, how blocking I/O is structured, how `poll` hooks into wait queues, and why ioctl ABIs are awkward to change later.

-See `docs/interview-notes.md` for detailed answers.
+See `docs/interview-notes.md` for short answers.

 ## 18. Resume Bullets

-- Built a Linux character-device kernel module using `cdev`, VFS `file_operations`, wait queues, ioctl controls, and dynamic device-number registration.
+- Built a loadable Linux character-device module with dynamic device-number allocation, `cdev`, VFS callbacks, wait queues, and ioctl controls.
-- Implemented a thread-safe circular buffer with blocking/non-blocking I/O,
-  partial-write semantics, poll readiness, and safe resize preserving unread data.
+- Implemented a mutex-protected circular buffer with blocking/non-blocking I/O, partial writes, poll readiness, and safe capacity changes.
-- Developed C11 user-space tools for manual operation, statistics inspection, ioctl control, polling, and pthread-based concurrency validation.
+- Wrote C11 user-space tools for manual operation, statistics inspection, polling, ioctl control, and threaded concurrency validation.
-- Created VM-focused shell integration tests and CI-safe static checks for user-space builds, shell scripts, and analysis tooling.
+- Added VM-oriented integration tests and CI-safe checks for user-space builds, shell scripts, and static analysis.

 ## 19. Future Improvements

-- Add `fasync`/`SIGIO` notification support.
+- Add `fasync`/`SIGIO` notification.
-- Add per-open buffer mode as an optional ioctl setting.
+- Add an optional per-open buffer mode.
-- Add tracepoints for deeper observability.
+- Add tracepoints for deeper debugging.
-- Add kselftest-style tests for kernel-tree integration.
+- Convert the shell tests into a kselftest-style layout.
-- Extend the design into a platform, USB, or PCIe sample driver.
+- Adapt the structure into a small platform, USB, or PCIe sample driver.

 ## Build and Run Commands